Kylotonn

 Kylotonn SARL is a French video game development studio founded in 2006 in Paris.
-They are best known for their racing games, and are the official developer of the World Rally Championship video game series since 2015.
+They are best known for their racing games, and were the official developer of the World Rally Championship video game series from 2015 to 2023.

 History

 4X Studio was founded in 2002 as a subsidiary of 4X Technologies.
 After releasing only one game under that name, Iron Storm, they closed and later reformed by Roman Vincent and Yann Tambellini as Kylotonn in 2006.

 In 2012, Kylotonn developed the Play All technology with Wizarbox and Darkworks.